Bagicz

 Bagicz (German Bodenhagen) is a settlement in the administrative district of Gmina Ustronie Morskie, within Kołobrzeg County, West Pomeranian Voivodeship, in north-western Poland.
 It lies approximately 4 km south-west of Ustronie Morskie, 10 km north-east of Kołobrzeg, and 114 km north-east of the regional capital Szczecin.

 The settlement has a population of 38.

+Bagicz is known to be a site of significance for the Wielbark culture, a Roman Iron Age civilization around the 1st century, with multiple graves found in the region contributing to the study, including the Princess of Bagicz.

 Bagicz has an active airfield, Kołobrzeg-Bagicz Airfield, which has been converted from a Cold War era Soviet airbase, where the ill-fated MiG-23 involved in the 1989 Belgium MiG-23 crash departed from.

 For the history of the region, see History of Pomerania.